h671434/BOT158/README.md

 Rocket League has it's own collaborative community dedicated to making bots.
 The community has made plenty of tools for Bot-development.
 Initially there is Bakkesmod, a mod injected into Rocket League and serves as an interface for other plugins.
 Bakkesmod is the groundstone for all Rocket League community development.
 Then there is RLBot, which uses Bakkesmod to read gamestate and return inputs from the bot.

 In order to train the bot I am using [RLGym (Rocket League Gym)](https://rlgym.org/).
 RLGym treats Rocket League as an OpenAI Gym-style enviornment for Reinforcement Learning.
-More about RLGym here:

 The latest official release of RLGym, version 1.2.2, uses the games engine to run the gym enviornment.
 This also means the game has to be running on the machine while training.
 To avoid that, I want to simulate the game with [RocketSim](https://github.com/ZealanL/RocketSim).
 While not perfect, the simulations are accurate enough for training AI.